smatechnologies/ibm-i-agent-docs/docs/message-management/screens.md

 -   **3=Copy**: To copy a Msg ID to a similar record (perhaps using a different sequence number and other response rules), type a 3 next to the Msg ID line and press <**Enter**> to proceed to the Copy Message Management Parameters screen.
 -   **4=Delete**: To delete a Msg ID, type 4 next to the Msg ID line(s) and press <**Enter**> to proceed to the Confirm Delete of Records screen for message trapping.
 -   **5=Display**: To view a Msg ID, type 5 next to the Msg ID line and press <**Enter**> to proceed to the Display Message Management Parameters screen.
 -   **7=Capt chart**: To view a flow chart of associated Message Data Capture Rules and Captured Data Response Rules, type a 7 next to the MSD ID line and press <**Enter**> to proceed to the Capture Message Data Chart list display.
-A detailed explanation of the displays for the Capture Chart may be found in Operator Replay Scripts, within the Screens and Windows section, under the title "Operator Replay Capture Chart (opt 7)."
+A detailed explanation of the displays for the Capture Chart may be found in Operator Replay Scripts, within the Screens and Windows section, under the title [Operator Replay Capture Chart (opt 7)](/operator-replay/screens.md#oprr10r7---capture-screen-data-chart-5-views).
 -   **8=Export**: Select one or more Message Management Parameters that will be copied to a save file collection for exporting to a different LSAM environment.
 The Export option includes all related records such as Capture Rules and Response Rules, as well as any Dynamic Variable definitions.
 Detailed instructions for Export and Import of data are found in Copy Files from Test to Production.
 -   **9=Chg Sts**: Type option 9 next to any master record line and press <**Enter**> to change the record status from A to I, or from I to A, where A = active and I = inactive.